Structural models for policy-making: Coping with parametric uncertainty: Results

 Figure \ref{Ranking} shows the policy alternative's ranking by the decision-theoretic criteria we discussed in Section \ref{Statistical decision theory}.
 Ranking alternatives using as-if optimization is straightforward.
 A policy targeting Type 2 is the most preferred alternative, while a focus on Type 1 is the least attractive.
-However, once we take the uncertainty in the predictions into account, a more nuanced picture emerges.
-Moving from as-if optimization to a subjective Bayes criterion using a uniform prior over the confidence set does not change the ordering.
-However, once a decision-maker is concerned with uniform performance across the whole range of reasonable values -- we move to the minimax regret or maximin criterion -- a policy targeting Type 1 becomes more and more attractive despite its low point prediction because its worst-case utility is highest. \FloatBarrier Framing policy advice as a decision problem under uncertainty shows that there are many different ways of making reasonable decisions.
-In general, different criteria result in different policy rankings.
-Not only that, the ranking of policies for a given criteria potentially depends on the choice of $\alpha$.
-We think of $\alpha$ as part of a policy-maker's decision problem: The more weight the policy-maker places on worst-case events, the smaller the appropriate value for $\alpha$.
-A policy-maker should decide on their preferred decision rule and perform a sensitivity analysis around the selected value of $\alpha$.
-This approach allows learning about yet another layer of uncertainty concerning the optimal policy choice.\\
+However, once we account for the presence of uncertainty in the predictions, a more nuanced picture emerges.
+Moving from as-if optimization to a subjective Bayes criterion using a uniform distribution over the uncertainty set does not change the ordering.
+However, once a decision-maker is concerned with performance across the whole range of values in the uncertainty set -- we move to the minimax regret or maximin criterion -- a policy targeting Type 1 becomes more and more attractive despite its low point prediction because its worst-case utility is highest.\\ \FloatBarrier In general, framing policy advice as a decision problem under uncertainty shows that there are many different ways of making reasonable decisions.
+The ranking of policies varies depending on the decision criteria.
+Not only that, but due to the necessary ex-post nature of our implementation, the ranking for a given criteria also depends on the choice of $\alpha$.
+The selection of $\alpha$ is part of the decision problem: the more a policy-maker is concerned about worst-case scenarios, the smaller the appropriate value for $\alpha$ will be.
+After deciding on a preferred decision rule, we suggest performing a sensitivity analysis around the selected $\alpha$ value by checking how much the policy ranking varies within a neighborhood.

-Quantifying and communicating uncertainties in policy predictions using structural economic models is a daunting task.
-Still, incorporating statistical decision theory in the analysis offers a systematic approach to more responsible and transparent policy-making.

 \FloatBarrier